 “The Amazon has never been more vulnerable,” Minhaj said.
 “Between political corruption, Bolsonaro’s pro-business agenda, and the incentives of agribusiness, the Amazon is going to keep burning.”

 The beef industry is especially harmful to the Amazon, accounting for 80% of the forest’s reduction.
 Livestock businesses burn large chunks of the forest to clear land for their cattle to graze.
 Although parts of the forest are legally protected from deforestation, illegal efforts to burn the forest have increased in recent years.

-Minhaj says Brazil’s notoriously corrupt political class makes large-scale deforestation possible.
+Minhaj said Brazil’s notoriously corrupt political class makes large-scale deforestation possible.
 The largest meat producer in the world, JBS, has close ties to Bolsonaro’s cabinet and in recent years has been found guilty of bribing at least 1,829 politicians with $150 million.
 The company has been fined $3.2 billion as a result.